hereya/hereya-cli/README.md

   --chdir=<value>  directory to run command in

 DESCRIPTION
-  remove a package from the project
+  removes a package from the project

 EXAMPLES
   $ hereya remove cloudy/docker_postgres